okta/okta-developer-docs/packages/@okta/vuepress-site/quickstart-fragments/php/generic-implicit/index.md

 authorization header and validate that the token.
 If the token is valid, we can reply with the messages we want to provide to the user, if not, we should return a 401 to let the front end know that the request could not be authorized.

-> NOTE: The rest of this quickstart assumes that you have an understand of PHP and composer.
+> **Note:** The rest of this quickstart assumes that you have an understand of PHP and composer.
 You should have at least PHP7 and the latest version of composer installed on your computer.
 Your project should contain a `composer.json` file that is ready to have dependencies installed.
 >